felicianog3/Random-Notes/Basic_Network_JQR.md

 #### Discuss adversary offensive actions in relation to the MITRE ATT&CK framework

 #### Describe how an adversary removes evidence
+* obfuscating code, using rootkits, or employing encryption to conceal malicious activities
 #### Describe data mining
 * Identifying servers containing databases and stealing the data directly
 #### Explain security measures when given an adversary TTP